bradwestness/bradwestness.github.io/_posts/2022/2022-04-12-record-collection-equality.md

         this.LastName = lastName;
     }

-    public override bool Equals(PersonRec other)
+    public override bool Equals(PersonRec? other)
     {
+        return this.FirstName.Equals(other?.FirstName)
-        return this.FirstName.Equals(other.FirstName) && this.LastName.Equals(other.LastName);
+            && this.LastName.Equals(other?.LastName);
     }

-    // records also override the == and != operators, as well as GetHashCode(), among a few other things }
+    // records also override the == and != operators,
+    // as well as GetHashCode(), among a few other things }
 ```